The Unstructured Platform API is separate from Unstructured Serverless API services.

 Create a source connector

-To create a source connector, use the POST method to call the /sources endpoint.
-In the request body, specify the settings for the connector.
+In the CreateSourceConnector object (for the Python SDK) or the request body (for curl or Postman), specify the settings for the connector.
 For the specific settings to include, which differ by connector, see Sources.

 Update a source connector